Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Results

-\textbf{Geographic regularization helps significantly on difficult classes.} As certain objects may be especially sensitive to geographical domain shift, we break down classwise performance on DollarStreet in Table \ref{table:per_class_perf}, using a stratification of class difficulty based on default soft prompting performance (CoOp). \textit{Our CountryInPrompt+LLM strategy achieves significant gains on the classes most difficult with respect to the CoOp baseline}.
-In particular, gains of +8.7\% in balanced accuracy are achieved for classes with $<$40\% baseline accuracy, while the highest achieved by KgCoOp is 4.1\%.
-The 13 classes in this subset are: \textit{bowls/plates, snacks, clothes, dish racks, dish soap, hand/body soap, detergent, makeup, mosquito protections, piercings, refrigerators, showers, trash.} The DollarStreet classes with greatest improvement, independent of original CoOp accuracy, are: \textit{piercings}, \textit{clothes}, \textit{homes}, \textit{medication}, and \textit{refrigerators} (all at least 14\% improved over CoOp).
-In GeoNet, \textit{dome}, \textit{goby} (fish), \textit{eland} (antelope), and \textit{gloriosa} (flower) have at least 20 samples and greater than 30\% improvement.
-A total of 64/95 classes in DollarStreet and 209/344 in GeoNet improve with our method vs. CoOp, showing broad coverage.
+\textbf{Regularization helps significantly on difficult classes.} As certain objects may be especially sensitive to geographical domain shift, we break down classwise performance on DollarStreet in Table \ref{table:per_class_perf}, using a stratification of class difficulty based on default soft prompting performance (CoOp). \textit{The CountryInPrompt+LLM strategy achieves significant gains on the classes most difficult with respect to the CoOp baseline}.
+In particular, gains of +8.7\% in balanced accuracy are achieved for classes with $<$40\% baseline recall, while the highest achieved by KgCoOp is 4.1\%.
+Example classes in this subset are \textit{snacks}, \textit{clothes}, and \textit{makeup}.
+The DollarStreet classes with greatest improvement, independent of original CoOp accuracy are: \textit{piercings}, \textit{clothes}, \textit{homes}, \textit{medication}, and \textit{refrigerators} (all at least +14\% over CoOp).
+In GeoNet, \textit{dome}, \textit{goby} (fish), \textit{eland} (antelope), and \textit{gloriosa} (flower) have $>$20 samples and $>$30\% improvement.
+A total of 64/95 classes in DollarStreet and 209/344 in GeoNet improve vs. CoOp, showing broad coverage.

 \textbf{Regularized source-only prompts outperform few-shot target-trained prompts.} Given that soft prompts can show strong performance in few-shot settings, a potential alternative to regularizing soft prompts on source data is to directly acquire a few examples of target data for training.
 We evaluate this setting by splitting target data into train/test, and training CoOp at varying \# of shots of \textit{target} data for GeoNet and DollarStreet, shown in Fig.~\ref{few_shot_tgt_fig}.
 Notably, training on 16 shots per class of \emph{source} data with \emph{our regularization method} outperforms using 12 \& 4 shots per class of \emph{target} data on DollarStreet \& GeoNet.
 This is a vast amount of target data overall (\eg 12 shots x 95 classes = 1140 target samples in DollarStreet, 4 shots x 600 classes = 2400 samples in GeoNet).
 The baseline CoOp trained on 16 shots of source data only outperforms an 8-shot/2-shot target-trained CoOp model (DollarStreet/GeoNet).
 Our strategy is thus more compelling in the absence of a lot of target data.